Local Government Act 1974

 (You can find this Act on the UK Legislation website, and the Regulatory Reform Order in the Statutory Instruments section of the same website - see links in box on right hand side of this page.
 But note you should follow the instructions in the box 'changes to legislation' on that website to find the changes not yet incorporated in their version of the 1974 Act.)

-The Local Government Act 1974 (the '1974 Act') established the Local Government Ombudsmen (LGOs) for England and for Wales.
+The Local Government Act 1974 (the '1974 Act') established the Local Government Ombudsman (LGO) for England and for Wales.
 Wales is now covered by the Public Services Ombudsman for Wales.

-The 1974 Act defines the main statutory functions for the Ombudsmen:
+The 1974 Act defines the main statutory functions for the Ombudsman:

 - to investigate complaints against councils and some other authorities